Minimum Sizes

 Minimum sizes are split into two schedules according to NWIFCA Byelaw 1

-Schedule 1 applies to all persons fishing in the North Western Inshore Fisheries Committee District’s waters.
+Schedule 1 applies to all persons fishing in the district.

 Fish Species